logarytm/wordpress-link-checker/README.md

-# WordPress Link Checker
+# WordLink

-Simple script that lets you know about the status of certain URLs occuring in your WordPress blog's posts.
+Informs you about the status of links occuring in your WordPress blog posts.

 ## Usage
 Download the `check.php` file and put it into the directory of your WordPress installation.
-Open the script in your web browser.
+Open the script in your web browser:
-It should detect your database configuration automagically.
+`http://example.com/check.php`.
+It will detect your database configuration automagically.
+After a few minutes you will see a listing of all your links.